 Advanced topics in settlement and bearing capacity analysis of shallow and deep foundations, including application of insitu testing and numerical schemes to foundation design.
 Prerequisite: CE 430.
+A minimum grade of C- is required for all prerequisites.

 MCE 560 Structural Systems Design (3)